strinsberg/slrg_data/docs/sphinx/source/codeforces.rst

 Codeforces Collection
 =====================

-Below is a walkthrough for collecting source code samples from Codeforces.
+Below is an example for collecting source code samples from Codeforces.
 It first explains how to get a user list using the codeforces API.
 Then how to pre-process this user list to add things like gender or to collect a specific set of users.
 Finally, it explains how to run the script on a list of user records.

 More information on the process can be found in the |codeforces-report| section of the technical report.

-In order to run the scripts the :ref:`slrg_data <installation>` python package must be installed.
+In order to run the scripts the slrg_data package :ref:`must be installed <installation>` first.
 There is also some general information on how the scripts can be run and and some information for each one :ref:`in the Scripts section <scripts>`.

 Getting a User List